Quasilinear SPDEs via rough paths: Introduction

 Our method is similar in spirit to Lyons' rough path theory \cite{Lyons1,LyonsQian,LyonsCaruanaLevy}.
 This theory is based on the observation that the analysis of stochastic integrals

-for irregular $v$, such as Brownian motion or even lower regularity stochastic processes, can be conducted efficiently by splitting it into a stochastic and a deterministic step.
+for irregular $v$, such as Brownian motion or even lower-regularity stochastic processes, can be conducted efficiently by splitting it into a stochastic and a deterministic step.
 In the stochastic step the integral \eqref{i1} is defined for a single well-chosen function $\bar{u}$, e.g. $v$ itself.
-In the case where $v = \bar{u}$ is a (multidimensional) Brownian motion there is a one-parameter family of canonical definitions for these integrals, with the It\^o and the Stratonovich notions being the most prominent ones.
+In the case where $ \bar{u}=v$ is a (multidimensional) Brownian motion there is a one-parameter family of canonical definitions for these integrals, with the It\^o and the Stratonovich notions being the most prominent ones.
 Information on this single integral suffices to give a subordinate sense to integrals for a whole class of functions $u$ with similar small-scale behaviour.
 This line of thought is expressed precisely in Gubinelli's notion of a controlled path \cite[Definition 1]{GubinelliControlling}.
 There, a function $u$ in the usual H\"older space $C^\alpha$, $\alpha \in (\frac13, \frac12)$, is said to be controlled by $\bar{u} \in C^\alpha$ if there exists a third function $\sigma \in C^\alpha$ such that for all $s,t \in \R$

 Loosely speaking, this means that the {\it increments} $u(t)-u(s)$ of the function $u$ can be approximated by those of $\bar{u}$ , provided the latter are locally modulated by the amplitudes $\sigma$.
-In \cite[Theorem 1]{GubinelliControlling} it is then shown that this assumption, together with a bound of the form
+In \cite[Theorem 1]{GubinelliControlling} it is then shown that this assumption, together with an ``off-line'' bound of the form

 suffices to define the integral $\int u(r) dv(r)$ and to obtain the bound